Labatt Brewing Company: Brands

 A case of Labatt Blue sold in the United States.
 Note the 'Imported' label.

 Labatt 50 is a 5% abv ale launched in 1950 to commemorate 50 years of partnership between the grandsons of the brewer's founder.
 The first light-tasting ale introduced in Canada, Labatt 50 was Canada's best-selling beer until 1979, when, with the increasing popularity of lagers, it was surpassed by Labatt Blue.
 Labatt 50 is fermented using a special ale yeast, in use at Labatt since 1933.

 Labatt Blue is a 5% abv pale lager.
 There are 12 impfloz of beer in a bottle of Labatt Blue.
 There are 355 mL of beer in a standard can of Labatt Blue/Bleue in Canada with other volumes available in specific regions of the country.

 In Quebec, Labatt also produces a stronger lager, Labatt Bleue Dry, at 6.1%.

-Blue, the company's flagship brand, has entered a number of international beer ratings competitions and has always performed notably well.
 In 2003, Labatt Blue received a Gold Quality Award at the World Quality Selections, organized yearly by Monde Selection.

 Labatt had patented a specific method for making ice beer in 1997, 1998 and 2000: "A process for chill-treating, which is exemplified by a process for preparing a fermented malt beverage wherein brewing materials are mashed with water and the resulting mash is heated and wort separated therefrom.
-The wort is boiled cooled and fermented and the beer is subjected to a finishing stage, which includes aging, to produce the final beverage.
+The wort is boiled, cooled and fermented, and the beer is subjected to a finishing stage, which includes aging, to produce the final beverage.
 The improvement comprises subjecting the beer to a cold stage comprising rapidly cooling the beer to a temperature of about its freezing point in such a manner that ice crystals are formed therein in only minimal amounts.
 The resulting cooled beer is then mixed for a short period of time with a beer slurry containing ice crystals, without any appreciable collateral increase in the amount of ice crystals in the resulting mixture.
 Finally, the so-treated beer is extracted from the mixture."
 The company provides the following explanation about Labatt Ice and Maximum Ice for the layman: "During this unique process, the temperature is reduced until fine ice crystals form in the beer.
 Then using an exclusive process, the crystals are removed.
-The result is a full flavoured balanced beer."
+The result is a full flavor balanced beer."